 At BestReviews, we can help.
 Here we do the research so you don’t have to.
 We test products in our lab, talk with experts, analyze data, and consult existing customers.
 What we never do is accept free samples or perks from manufacturers.
 The result: fair and thorough reviews you can trust.

-If you know what you need in a booster seat, check out the matrix above for our top five picks.
+If you know what you need in a booster seat, check out our top picks.
 Or read on to learn more about booster seats, why your child needs one, and how to pick the right seat for your little one.

 Seat belts are designed to work properly on people of average adult height.
-If a child gets into a car accident without a booster seat, his seat belt could injure him instead of restrain him.
+If a child gets into a car accident without a booster seat, his seat belt could injure them instead of restrain them.
 A booster seat "boosts" a child up so he’s at the right height for the seat belt to work properly.

 Using a booster seat is the law.
 Exact age, height, and weight limits vary from state to state.
 But in many parts of the U.S., it's required by law that children under eight years old use a booster seat.

 Two basic types of booster seats exist: backless boosters and high-back boosters.
 Generally speaking, backless booster seats are better for older kids and high-back booster seats are better for younger children, but there are some exceptions.

 A backless booster seat is a basic model that boosts your child up but doesn’t offer any side or back support.
 Since the car’s own seat provides back support with this kind of booster, it’s not recommended for use in cars with low back seats and/or no headrests.
 Backless booster seats are great for older kids who wouldn't fit comfortably in a high-back model.
 They're also much more affordable than high-back booster seats.

 A high-back booster seat is similar to a forward-facing child car seat.
 Some forward-facing car seats can also be used as high-back boosters, in fact.